gouda64/old-python-stuff/README.md

 # Old Python Stuff

 As a note, there are a TON of inconsistencies here in both conventions and in general crusty dusty code.
-I don't even know why I'm saying this when it's just gonna be private though lol, just trying to make myself feel better
+These are just for myself to look back on.

 ## First-Project
 Initial commit - Jun 29, 2020